 Checking the Truss Rod Alignment For An Acoustic Guitar

-This is perhaps the scariest step involved in setting up a guitar neck since it requires extreme care not to do serious damage to the guitar.
+This is perhaps the scariest step involved in setting up a guitar neck since it requires extreme care not to do serious damage to the guitar (Related: how to fix a warped guitar neck).
 Most guitarists recommend going to a professional for truss rod adjustments for this reason, but you can do this at home if you are feeling adventurous and brave.
 This needs to be done first because later steps will be affected by the truss rod’s tension.

 What Is the Truss Rod?